How to Cancel a Life Insurance Policy

 6. 6

 Your policy may be key to your estate plan.
 Consider repurposing rather than canceling.
-For example, naming a charity as beneficiary might better align with your goals than taking a cash payout.
+For example, naming a charity as a beneficiary might better align with your goals than taking a cash payout.

 7. 7

-Potential for Policy Sale
+Potential for policy sale

 Selling your life insurance policy through a life settlement might be viable.
 This lets you recover some premiums.
 Consult a reputable broker to explore this option and understand potential returns.